sbb-design-systems/lyne-components/src/components/button/button/readme.md

-The `sbb-button` component provides the same functionality as a native `<button>` enhanced with the SBB Design.
+The `sbb-button` component provides the same functionality as a native `<button>` enhanced with the SBB Design in the 'primary' variant.

 ```html
 <sbb-button>Button text</sbb-button>